thoughtbot/goal-oriented-git/src/3-3-compare-branches.md

 ### The `--graph` argument

-We've got down to one command, but there's no structure: we can't tell which commit is part of which branch.
+We can see all of the commits, but there's no structure: we can't tell which commit is part of which branch.
 Passing the `--graph` argument to `git log` fixes this; it causes Git to draw a visual representation of the branching structure in the left hand margin:

 `# cd examples/3-3-compare-branches
 `$ git log --oneline --all --graph

+We can see that after the commit `Fix typo in chapter 1`, the history branches off in two directions.

 ### The `--decorate` argument